 The surrounding Castle Park is an expansive public space with well-maintained grounds and flower displays.
-It contains the Hollytrees Museum which is set in an early-Georgian townhouse.
-It’s a free museum where you can learn local history.
+It contains the Hollytrees Museum, which is set in an early-Georgian townhouse.
+It’s a free museum where you can learn about local history.

-Bristol is the sixth biggest city in England.
+If you want to immerse yourself in history, Bristol is a splendid location for UK day tours from London.
 It’s a cultural hub especially known for its maritime history.

 Bristol Harbour is a hive of activity.
 It was once a departure point for ships making their journey to the ‘New World’.